publisha/shakespeareplay/readme.md

 On the home page for your repository locate the green button (Clone or Download)

 Click on this green button and select _Download ZIP_.
 The ZIP file will go into your downloads folder.
-It may unzip into a folder, but whatever, you must transfer this folder from the downloads to your documents folder or (better still) in your Google drive.
+It may unzip straighaway into a folder, but whatever, you must transfer this folder from the downloads to your documents folder or (better still) in your Google drive.

 ![Download ZIP from GitHub](images/2017/01/downloadfromGITHUB.png)